A survey of BWT variants for string collections: Experimental results

-In Table~\ref{tab:results_summary} we give a brief summary of these results, reporting, for each dataset, the fraction of positions in interesting intervals, the dataset's variability, the average pairwise Hamming distance between separator-based BWT variants, and the maximum and minimum value, among the five BWT variants, of the average runlength $n/r$ of the BWT.
+In Table~\ref{tab:results_summary} we give a brief summary of the results, reporting, for each dataset, the fraction of positions in interesting intervals, the dataset's variability, the average pairwise Hamming distance between separator-based BWT variants, and the maximum and minimum value, among the different BWT variants, of the average runlength ($n/r$) of the BWT.

-The experiments showed a high variation in the number of runs in particular on datasets of short sequences.
+{\textit{opt}} The experiments showed a high variation in the number of runs in particular on datasets of short sequences.
 The highest difference was between \colex\ and \concat, by a multiplicative factor of over $4.2$, on the SARS-CoV-2 short dataset.
 In Figure~\ref{fig:bars} we plot the average runlength $n/r$ for the four short sequence datasets, and the percentage increase of the number of runs w.r.t.\ $r_{OPT}$.
 The variation is less pronounced on the one dataset which is less repetitive, namely Simons Diversity reads.
+Recall that the \mdollar\ and \concat\ vary depending on the input permutation.
 On most long sequence datasets, on the other hand, the differences were quite small (see Appendix).
 Recall also that the \mdollar\ and \concat\ vary depending on the input permutation.
-To better understand how far the \colex\ is from the optimum w.r.t.\ the number of runs, we plot in Figure~\ref{fig:bluebars} the number of runs of \colex\ w.r.t.\ to $r_{OPT}$, on all eight datasets.
-The strongest increase is on short sequences, where the variation among all BWT variants is high, as well.
-On the long sequence datasets, with the exception of SARS-CoV-2 long sequences, the \colex\ is very close to the optimum; however, note that on those datasets, all BWTs are close to the optimum.
+To better understand how far the \colex\ is from the optimum w.r.t.\ the number of runs, we plot in Figure~\ref{fig:bluebars} the number of runs of \colex\ w.r.t.\ to $r_{\OPT}$, on all eight datasets.
+The strongest increase is on short sequences, where the variation among all BWT variants is high, as well; on the long sequence datasets, with the exception of SARS-CoV-2 long sequences, the \colex\ is very close to the optimum; however, note that on those datasets, all BWTs are close to the optimum.

 The average number of runs and the average pairwise Hamming distance strongly depend on the length of the sequences in the input collection.
 If the collection has a lot of short sequences which are very similar, then the differences between the BWTs both w.r.t.\ the number of runs, and as measured by the Hamming distance, can be large.
 This is because there are a lot of maximal shared suffixes and so, many positions are in interesting intervals.
 To better understand this relationship, we plotted, in Figure~\ref{fig:scatter}, the average Hamming distance against the two parameters variability and fraction of positions in interesting intervals.
 We see that the two datasets with highest average Hamming distance, SARS-CoV-2 short dataset and the Simons Diversity reads, have at least one of the two values very close to $1$, while for those datasets where both values are very low, the BWT variants do not differ very much.